Andy-Ring/miRAssist/README.md

 streamlit run app.py
 ```

+'mirassist_evidence_pairs.parquet` can be downloaded from the most recent GitHub release and stored at data/processed.
+If the file isn't present, the app instead
-On first query the app downloads the evidence snapshot (~106 MB) and caches it under
+downloads the snapshot (~106 MB) from the GitHub Release and caches it under
-`~/.cache/mirassist`; later queries reuse the cache.
+`~/.cache/mirassist`.

 ---

 ## Option B — Claude skill

 The Claude skill wraps the same deterministic retrieval + XGBoost ranking core, but Claude
-plays the planner and synthesizer roles. **no API keys are required**.
+plays the planner and synthesizer roles. **No API keys are required**.
 On first use it downloads a one-time evidence snapshot from this repo's GitHub
 Releases and caches it locally, so **end users configure nothing**.
 Skill assets live in
 [`mirassist-skill/`](mirassist-skill/), with a pre-packaged installer at `mirassist.skill`.